redwanferdous/smart-school-bus-chatbot-v1.0/README.md

 **Future Plan**

 The next step is to integrate this chatbot directly into the Smart School Bus live system so that:
--Parents can ask questions like “Where is my child’s bus now?” 📍 -Get real-time updates about departure and arrival.
+1. Parents can ask questions like “Where is my child’s bus now?” 📍
+2. Get real-time updates about departure and arrival.
--Build a more human-centric experience for guardians 👨‍👩‍👧‍👦.
+3. Build a more human-centric experience for guardians 👨‍👩‍👧‍👦.

 ---